UUcoffeeCup

 SNUUC STUFF

-REMEMBER THE
+REMEMBER OUR

 SNUUC FREE FOOD PANTRY...

 PLEASE HELP!
+DONATIONS OF

 CANNED FOOD ARE NEEDED!

-With food donations to our neighbors right on our property, we have a terrific food pantry located at the northwest corner of the building in the parking lot at the end of the driveway.
+With food donations to our neighbors right on our property, we have a busy food pantry located at the northwest corner of the building in the parking lot at the end of the driveway.
 The next time you are grocery shopping please pick up a few cans of beans or tuna or hearty soup and bring them to SNUUC for the Freeport community.
 You can put the items in the kitchen, thanks!

 Please bring canned food donations, no fresh food please,